-Manage User Accounts in Windows 10
+Manage User Accounts in Windows 11/10

-Using Microsoft account or Local account?
+1] Using a Microsoft account or a Local account?

 - Your info